Can You Eat Canned Abalone Raw? - An Expert's Perspective

-If you are going to eat abalone, the most important thing to remember is your wallet.
+The most important thing to remember when eating abalone is your wallet.
 Although abalone can be eaten raw, in Western cuisines it is generally cooked because it is quite rubbery when it is raw.
 For use in sushi, raw abalone is sliced along the grain to help soften it and improve texture.
 When cooking abalone, the problem is that it can become very hard if it is not cooked properly.

 You can certainly eat raw frozen abalone.
 Just make sure it's completely clean and that it's cured with lemon or citrus juice.
 There is absolutely nothing wrong with eating abalone in this way, as the fishermen have already boiled (steamed) the abalone before sealing it in the box.
 Boil all the seasonings in the pot, add the abalone and cook for 1 hour over low heat, turn off the heat, cover the pot for 1 hour and serve.

 Another caveat is that you should use abalone within 2 months if you bought it frozen because it may have already been stored and frozen for a long time.
 These help abalone in its consumption of algae found on the rocky surfaces to which it adheres.
 However, this will also differ if abalone was taken from nature, which means that it comes from the ocean, or if it is grown.

 There are many recipes you can try, from the classic pan-fried abalone, the time-consuming stewed abalone with mushrooms, to the vegan-inspired mock abalone with broccoli.
 So no matter what your preference or budget may be, there are plenty of ways to enjoy this delicious seafood.